 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using other medicines to treat HIV or AIDS (such as efavirenz, ritonavir, saquinavir, tenofovir, Invirase®, Kaletra®, Norvir®, Sustiva®, or Viread®).
-If you are also using didanosine (Videx®), take atazanavir 2 hours before or 1 hour after taking didanosine.
+- Make sure your doctor knows if you use other medicines to treat HIV or AIDS (such as efavirenz, nevirapine, ritonavir, saquinavir, tenofovir, Invirase®, Kaletra®, Norvir®, Sustiva®, Viramune®, or Viread®).

-- Tell your doctor if you are also using bosentan (Tracleer®), buprenorphine or buprenorphine with naloxone (Buprex®, Suboxone®, or Subutex®), clarithromycin (Biaxin®), colchicine (Colcrys®), cyclosporine (such as Gengraf®, Neoral®, or Sandimmune®), fluticasone (Advair®, Flonase®, Flovent®), midazolam given by injection, paclitaxel (Taxol®), repaglinide (Prandin®), rifabutin (Mycobutin®), sildenafil (Viagra®), sirolimus (Rapamune®), tacrolimus (Prograf®), tadalafil (Adcirca®, Cialis®), vardenafil (Levitra®), a blood thinner (such as warfarin, Coumadin®), or birth control pills (such as Femhrt®, Loestrin®, Norinyl®, or Ortho-Novum®).
+- Tell your doctor if you also use bosentan (Tracleer®), buprenorphine or buprenorphine with naloxone (Buprex®, Suboxone®, or Subutex®), clarithromycin (Biaxin®), colchicine (Colcrys®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), fluticasone (Advair®, Flonase®, or Flovent®), midazolam given by injection, paclitaxel (Taxol®), repaglinide (Prandin®), rifabutin (Mycobutin®), salmeterol (Serevent®), sildenafil (Viagra®), sirolimus (Rapamune®), tacrolimus (Prograf®), tadalafil (Adcirca®, Cialis®), telaprevir (Incivek?), vardenafil (Levitra®), a blood thinner (such as warfarin, Coumadin®), or birth control pills (such as Femhrt®, Loestrin®, Norinyl®, or Ortho-Novum®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you or your child have kidney disease, liver disease (including hepatitis B or C), diabetes, gallbladder problems, or hemophilia (a bleeding disorder).
+- Make sure your doctor knows if you are pregnant or if you have kidney disease, liver disease (including hepatitis B or C), diabetes, gallbladder problems, hemophilia, or autoimmune disorders (such as Graves disease or polymyositis).
 Tell your doctor if you also have a heart problem known as "heart block" or if you have ever had an abnormal EKG test of your heart.
-Tell your doctor if you or your child are on a kidney dialysis.
+Tell your doctor if you are on a kidney dialysis.

 - This medicine will not keep you from giving HIV to your partner during sex.
 Make sure you understand and practice safe sex, even if your partner also has HIV.
 Do not share needles with anyone.

-- Birth control pills may not work as well while you are using atazanavir.
-To keep from getting pregnant, use an additional form of birth control together with your pills.
-Other forms include condoms, diaphragms, or contraceptive foams or jellies.
+- Birth control pills may not work as well while you use atazanavir.
+To avoid pregnancy, use an additional form of birth control together with your pills.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.